 Neighbourhood Watch has been around since 1982 and is the largest voluntary movement in the UK.
 When active, Neighbourhood Watch has been proven to reduce crime and the fear of crime in local neighbourhoods.
 Initially set up to tackle burglary, it now covers a whole range of crime and anti-social behaviour as well as helping to build that all-important sense of neighbourhood.

 Neighbourhood Watch is not about being nosey or gossiping; it is about developing local knowledge, building community spirit and developing links with your local policing team.

 Managed one day a week by a Safer Merton officer and overseen by a Committee made up of volunteer co-ordinators, we have a good working relationship with Merton police who provide us with office space at Mitcham Police Station.
-If you are interested in joining Neighbourhood Watch, please complete the application form.
+If you are interested in joining Neighbourhood Watch, please complete the registration and data content form.

 Being part of an active community who are looking out for one another provides reassurance and peace of mind, whether to those who live alone and feel isolated or those concerned about leaving their home unoccupied while on holiday.

 The aim of Neighbourhood Watch is to bring neighbours together to create strong, friendly, active communities where crime and anti-social behaviour are less likely to happen.
 Residents are encouraged to report all incidents and suspicious behavior to the relevant agencies to try and help prevent crime before it happens.

 As a co-ordinator you are the link between your community, the local police teams and the neighbourhood watch manager.
 Ideally there will be at least one co-ordinator per watch.